xXleowXx/gitlab-charts/doc/installation/deployments/oke.md

 ## Configure GitLab

-We will now do a basic configuration of GitLab to include setting up some users, importing a sample project, configure an Operations Kubernetes integration, enabling Auto DevOps and starting your pipeline:
+We will now do a basic configuration of GitLab to include importing a sample project, configure an Operations Kubernetes integration, enabling Auto DevOps, and starting your pipeline:

-1. Create new admin users - Login to GitLab using the root account.
-    - Admin Area (wrench at the top) -> **Users** <br><br>

 1. Import an example project and configure Auto DevOps:
    1. From the welcome page, select **Create Project > Import Project > Repo by URL**.